-To ensure the service quality and availability of a distributed cluster, an important O&M capability is to detect the status of each server in the cluster and to scale in or out in real time based on the system load.
+To ensure the service quality and availability of an EDAS distributed cluster, it is crucial to introduce O&M capabilities that can detect the status of each server in the cluster and can scale the cluster in or out in real time based on the system load.

-EDAS provides the auto scaling function to automatically scale in or out a cluster based on the CPU, RT, and Load of the servers in the cluster.
+EDAS provides the auto scaling function to automatically scale up or down a cluster based on the CPU, RT, and load metrics of the cluster servers.

-- CPU: The CPU utilization of the server in percentage.
+- CPU: CPU usage of the server in percentage.
 If multiple servers exist in the application, the average value of all servers is used.

-- RT: The time for the system to respond to a request, in ms.
+- RT: Time for the system to respond to a request in ms.

-- Load: The system load, which is a positive integer.
+- Load: System load, which is a positive integer.

 Log on to the EDAS console.